vdsa7391/labs-compile-and-vibe/README.md

-# Group "GROUP NAME"
+# Group "ONE LONE CODER"

 ## Members
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
+- s337806 RATHORE KHUSHBOO

-# Exercise "NAME OF EXERCISE"
+# Exercise "MEME GAME"

 # Lab Journal

+# Lab 1:

 (you may update this file to keep track of the progress of your group work, throughout the weeks)